top of page

 MARIE CHRISTINE HUBERT / Historian

-Responsible for WWII archival collection, Dept. of Seine Maritime (Rouen) Archives.
+Responsible for WWII archival collection, Dept. of Seine Maritime (Rouen) Archives

 CLAIRE LEFORT-RIEU / Anthropologist